PratikshaDPai/circleci-demo-app/README.md

 ## CircleCI Demo App – Support Engineer Take Home Assessment

-This is a simple web application and CircleCI pipeline created as part of the Support Engineer take-home assessment.
+This is a simple web application and CircleCI pipeline.

 The project demonstrates the following skills: